JonAbrams/apiPrefetch.js/README.md

 A library for the browser that automatically skips the initial API call that JS makes if the data is already available.

-It overrides the browser's default XMLHttpRequest constructor, so it should work with any framework, including jQuery, AngularJS, EmberJS, BackboneJS, etc.
+It monkey-patches the browser's default XMLHttpRequest constructor, so it should "just work" with any framework, including: jQuery, AngularJS, EmberJS, BackboneJS, etc.

-This library works really well with the NodeJS back-end framework [Synth](https://www.synthjs.com/).

 [![Build Status](https://travis-ci.org/JonAbrams/apiPrefetch.js.svg?branch=master)](https://travis-ci.org/JonAbrams/apiPrefetch.js)